 - Understand who are your close friends who can be trusted with intimate insights and who in your broader circle doesn’t need to know the ins and outs of your personal situation.

-How to practise setting healthy boundaries (and sticking to them)
+How to practise setting boundaries

 - Decide on your boundaries – It might sound obvious, but the first step has to be to decide on those people and things that are most important to you, what are your non-negotiables, and where you’re willing to compromise.
 That means you must clarify what the boundaries are as well as whether they’re completely fixed and immovable or rather a little flexible when necessary.
 People are more likely to respect your boundaries if you show a willingness to compromise in a true emergency.